lxgr-linux/pokete/README.md

 For windows first install pynput and then do a Windows equivalent to the above.

 ## Usage
+The game can be run normaly by not supplying any options.
 For non gameplay related usage see `--help`.

 ## How to play?